 How Does Yeast Make Bread Rise?

 In traditional wheat flour-based baking, the liquid (water, milk, etc) mixes with the flour.
-That mixing makes two proteins present in wheat flours, glutenin and gliadin, come together and form gluten, the protein structure that is stretchy and what captures air bubbles to make the dough rise.
+That mixing makes two proteins present in wheat flours, glutenin and gliadin, come together and form gluten, the protein structure that is stretchy and that captures air bubbles to make the dough rise.

 And where do those bubbles come from?
 They come from the fermentation process of yeast eating the carbohydrates present in the dough (sugars from the flour and any added sugar) and then belching out carbon dioxide gas.